change-hi/change-hi.github.io/morea/smart-data-collection/module-smart-data-collection.md

 morea_icon_url: /morea/smart-data-collection/tapis-logo.png
 morea_labels:
   - Workshop
-  - Friday, March 24, 2023
+  - Friday, February 23, 2024
-morea_sort_order: 100
+morea_sort_order: 120
 ---

-This workshop presents the Tapis framework and how to use its APIs to store and process streaming sensor data.
+How to use the Tapis framework and its APIs to store and process streaming sensor data.